TERMS AND CONDITIONS

 If the Parties do not resolve the Dispute within 20 Business Days of the date the Dispute Notice was served (or such further period as agreed in writing by the Parties), either Party may:

-where you are resident or incorporated in New Zealand, the Dispute is to be referred to mediation, administered by the New Zealand Disputes Resolution Centre, who will decide the time, place and rules for mediation, and the costs of the mediation will be shared equally.; or
+• where you are resident or incorporated in New Zealand, the Dispute is to be referred to mediation, administered by the New Zealand Disputes Resolution Centre, who will decide the time, place and rules for mediation, and the costs of the mediation will be shared equally; or

 Nothing in this clause will operate to prevent a Party from seeking urgent injunctive or equitable relief from a court of appropriate jurisdiction.
+Nothing in this clause limits your right to make a complaint to the New Zealand Law Society Lawyers Complaints Service.

 9.6 Entire Agreement: These Terms contains the entire understanding between the Parties and the Parties agree that no representation or statement has been made to, or relied upon by, either of the Parties, except as expressly stipulated in these Terms, and these Terms supersedes all previous discussions, communications, negotiations, understandings, representations, warranties, commitments and agreements, in respect of its subject matter.